jay-ramani/Video-Tagger/README.md

 For example:

 	if platform.system() == "Windows":
-  # If using the Windows Operating System
     path_mkvmerge = "C:\\Program Files\\MKVToolNix\\mkvpropedit.exe"
     path_ffprobe = "C:\\ffmpeg\\bin\\ffprobe.exe"
 	else:
-  # If using a Unix-like Operating System
 		path_mkvmerge = "mkvpropedit"
 		path_ffprobe = "ffprobe"